 Stock remuneration to directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is planned to be granted once a year for the purpose of providing an incentive to aim for sustainable improvement of AICA's corporate value and facilitating further sharing of value with shareholders.
-Stock remuneration is granted in the form of restricted stock, and the amount is determined by considering factors such as AICA's business results based on a standard amount set for each position.
+Stock remuneration is granted in the form of restricted stock, and the amount is determined by considering factors such as AICA's business results based on a standard number of shares to be granted set for each position.
+The target ratio of stock remuneration to the total amount of remuneration to directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) is approximately 15%.